seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

 # Deeper Dive
-Thus, this write-up has provided enough information for a high level documentation.The following section dives a little deeper into the work of each block of code in the script.
+Thus far, this write-up has provided enough information for a high level documentation.The following section dives a little deeper into the work of each block of code in the script.

 ## Block 1
 ```#!/bin/bash```